cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

   - You can test OSC with [Rin the Witch](https://vrchat.com/home/avatar/avtr_0ae41d3f-ae4a-437d-b429-4b1dbb217d20) from Spookality 2024.
 The gold on her outfit should change colour to match the Terror's colour shown in the wrist UI.
 Make sure OSC colour is set to HSV.
 - Save icons will be missing (e.g. respawn, etc).
 Likely a missing font.

-#### Unity (Avatar creation, World creation)
+**Unity (Avatar creation, World creation)**
 - See the section about ALCOM in [Software](#software).

 ### ^ Beat Saber (1.40.8 Modded)
-- Using Proton Experimental, due to issues getting mods to load with Proton-GE way back when I used Flatpak WiVRn.
+- Tested: Proton Experimental with xrizer.
 - I currently use [BSManager](https://github.com/Zagrios/bs-manager) for modding and launching Beat Saber 1.40.8.
     - If you want to use [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager) (which I still use for OneClick installation), settings and selected mods do not save on v0.0.6, so use v0.0.5 instead.
 - Full-body avatars don't work; OpenXR Tracker Profiles doesn't detect the trackers (likely due to them lacking Tracker Roles).

+**1.40.9 - 1.44.1 (versions built on Unity 6)**
+- Tested: GE-Proton10-26-rtsp20 with xrizer.
+- Launch Options: `OXR_NO_TEXTURE_SOURCE_ALPHA=1 %command%`
+    - These Beat Saber versions break OpenXR spec by setting Alpha to be transparent while using the Alpha channel for Bloom, so it makes everything transparent (or black) except for the bloom effects.
+This fixes that by ignoring the Alpha channel.
+    - This isn't a problem on SteamVR since...
+I guess they ignore Alpha by default.

 ### ^ Resonite
-- Using GE-Proton10-15-rtsp18 for better video stream support. - todo: test Proton RTSP 11.
+- Using GE-Proton10-15-rtsp18 for better video stream support with xrizer. - todo: test Proton RTSP 11.
 - Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=75 nice -n -10 ionice -n 0 %command% -SkipIntroTutorial`
     - Lower resolution, make it less nice to allocate more resources, skip tutorial world.
 - Modding should work, but I haven't bothered to reinstate mine yet.